HL7/fhir-medmorph/input/pagecontent/provisioning.md

-This section defines the conformance requirements for systems wishing to implement the Provisioning workflow.
-More Specifically the specification focuses on the creation of the Knowledge Artifacts, publishing them in Knowledge Artifact Repository and their access by the Health Data Exchange App and/or Data Sources.
+This section defines the conformance requirements for systems wishing to implement the Provisioning Workflow.
+More specifically, the creation of the Knowledge Artifacts, publishing them in a Knowledge Artifact Repository, and their access by the Health Data Exchange App (HDEA) and/or Data Sources.

 ### MedMorph Knowledge Artifacts